 A friend will visit a friend…in like manner make visits to Jesus Christ in the Blessed Sacrament.Saint Mary Magdalene de Pazzi

-Eucharistic exposition is a complete liturgical service for the adoration of Christ in the Blessed Sacrament.
-Normally the consecrated host is kept in a tabernacle.
-During Eucharist Adoration it is placed on the altar in a monstrance to be venerated; to be kept company by the faithful for visitation, contemplative prayer and meditation.
+Typically the consecrated host is kept in a tabernacle.
+During Eucharist Adoration it is placed on the altar in a monstrance to be venerated; to be kept company by the faithful for visitation, contemplative prayer, and meditation.
 Adoration is a sacred time to keep Vigil with the Lord; to spend quiet time with Him.

 How Shall I Sit with the Lord?

-There are many way to sit with the Lord.
+There are many ways to sit with the Lord.
 Most importantly come.
 Come as you are, to spend quiet time with Jesus.
 You will find what feels right for you.

 - Pray the Rosary